RMLio/prov4itdata-web-app/docs/REPORT.md

 ## Demonstrator

 The upper part of the landing page provides the means for quickly initiating the transfer from a service to a [Solid] pod.
 Once the user selects the desired [RML Mapping][RML-mapping], the transfer can be initiated by clicking the `[Execute]`-button.
-Initially, the user will be prompted to authorize with the [Solid] pod and the service defined as source in the [RML Mapping][RML-mapping].
+Initially, the user will be prompted to authorize with the [Solid] pod and the service defined as the source in the [RML Mapping][RML-mapping].

 The lower part allows the user to review